learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 Great , so we see that we are able to classify the data with 100% accuracy in the given time.
 Remember the time taken may different randomly based on the load on your cpu and number of processes running on your PC.

-Now let's repeat the above process for dataset made from principle components
+Now let's repeat the above process for dataset made from principal components
-- Run a `KNeighborsClassifier` to classify the Iris dataset with principle components
+- Run a `KNeighborsClassifier` to classify the Iris dataset with principal components
 - Use a trai/test split of 80/20
 - For reproducability of results, set random state =9 for the split
 - Time the process for splitting, training and making prediction